View Irene Gacek's Obituary on lowellsun.com and share memories

 |

-She was predeceased by her two brothers and their wives, Edwin and Julie Kopec, and Marion "Manny" and Gladys Kopec.
-Gacek Friends and family are invited to call at the DRACUT FUNERAL HOME, 2159 Lakeview Ave., Dracut, on Thursday, May 2 from 9 a.m. until 11 a.m.
-Irene's Funeral Service will follow at Holy Trinity Church, 340 High St., Lowell, at 12 p.m.
+Friends and family are invited to call at the DRACUT FUNERAL HOME, 2159 Lakeview Ave., Dracut, on Thursday, May 2 from 9 a.m. until 11 a.m.
+Irene's Funeral Mass will follow at Holy Trinity Polish Church, Lowell at 12 p.m.
 Burial in Holy Trinity Cemetery, Boston Rd., Lowell.
 As an expression of sympathy, donations may be made in Irene's honor to the Greater Lowell Polish National Home Association Scholarship Fund, 10 Coburn St., Lowell, MA 01850.
+To leave an online condolence, story or message, please visit www.darcutfuneralhome.com or find us on Facebook under "Dracut Funeral Home."